 Non-chemical control methods:

 - mowing or cutting: the plant is mowed using a heavy-duty mower or cut using hand-tools.
-Note: this methods may be effective for removing biomass, but does not kill the plant.
+Note: this method may be effective for removing biomass, but does not kill the plant.

 - cut to drown: the plant is cut below water, as close to the substrate as possible, may require several cuts throughout growing season.
 Note: this method only works if the cut Phragmites stalks are consistently below water level

 Chemical control methods: